 Choose Your Words Wisely - ULK Censored in Tennessee for L.O.
 Language

-I would like to inform the supporters, comrades and my fellow brothers throughout the world plus also in the "Amerikan Prison System" that we must be watchful of our message that we are attempting to give and spread to those who very well needs it.
-The ULK article that was titled "Konfused Gangster Mentality."
-It was deemed to be a threat to the Morgan County Correctional Facility, so therefore it was rejected by the mailroom staff.
+I would like to inform the supporters, comrades and my fellow brothers throughout the world, plus also in the "Amerikan Prison System," that we must be watchful of our message that we are attempting to give and spread to those who very well needs it.
+The ULK article that was titled "Konfused Gangster Mentality" was deemed to be a threat to the Morgan County Correctional Facility.
+So it was rejected by the mailroom staff.
 This decision was upheld by the "Security Threat Group" coordinator, and by the final decision of the head warden.

 Even today across the great land of Amerika, you can hear Swahili spoken throughout many major cities as common language by "Afrikan Amerikans."
 Many may greet one another in such of a way for all to hear.
-"I love you Damu of my Damu"!
-Let me translate "I love you Blood of my Blood"!
-Because for we as Afrikan Amerikans we share two for sure things in common.
-That our people who was stolen, kidnapped and then shipped across the Atlantic, during which millions of people died while being transported.
+"I love you Damu of my Damu!"
+Let me translate "I love you Blood of my Blood!"
+Because for we as Afrikan Amerikans we share something in common.
+That our people was stolen, kidnapped and then shipped across the Atlantic, during which millions of people died while being transported.

 And last, but not least, it was said by the STG coordinator here that he didn't like that the article titled "Konfused Gangster Mentality" used the word pig to describe law enforcers.
 I myself thought it was funny, because this same STG coordinator at MCCF, he has witnessed his co-workers partake and possibly himself also in one or two of the foul acts I mention above.